BKTianLearning/maya-pip/README.rst

 mayapip
 =======

-The Maya tool for installing Python packages.
+The Maya wrapper to pip_ for installing Python packages.

 Installation
 ------------